scientifichackers/react-pages/README.md

 - It might not uninstall using pip.

   This is a side-effect of react-page's caching.
-  As a temporary fix, Run `react-pages uninstall` once, and then `pip uninstall react-pages` will work.
+  As a temporary fix, Run `react-pages uncache` once, and then `pip uninstall react-pages` will work.